-- Ask the complainant to put their concern or complaint in writing to the Chief Executive: - Complete a Concern/Complaint Report (Form 1); and forward this to the Director of Clinical Services
+- Ask the complainant to put their concern or complaint in writing to the Chief Executive; - Complete a Concern/Complaint Report; and forward this to the Registered Manager

-6.1.3 Responding to a written concern or complaint made to Head Office
+5.3 Responding to a written concern or complaint made to Head Office

-Written concerns or complaints made to Head Office, unless addressed to a specific member of staff, will be managed by the Director of Clinical Services or the Director of Human Resources who will:
+Written concerns or complaints made to Head Office, unless addressed to a specific member of staff, will be managed by the Registered Manager or Human Resources Manager who will;

-- Acknowledge receipt of the concern or complaint within 10 working days; - Provide the complainant with a copy of the Trusts 'What do you think' leaflet; - Provide details of external advocacy services if the complaint is from a service user: - Begin a Local Level Concern/Complaint Report (Form 1);
+- Acknowledge receipt of the concern or complaint within 10 working days; - Provide details of external advocacy services if the complaint is from a service user; - Begin a Local Level Concern/Complaint Report;

-The Director of Clinical Services or the Director of Human Resources will also check with the relevant manager to see if an attempt has been made to resolve the complaint at local level.
-If there has been no such attempt, they will email correspondence and the partially completed Local Concern/Complaint Report (Form 1) to the relevant manager to deal with the matter.
+The HR Manager or the Registered Manager will also check with the relevant manager to see if an attempt has been made to resolve the complaint at local level.
+If there has been no such attempt, they will email correspondence and the partially completed Local Concern/Complaint Report to the relevant manager to deal with the matter.